PA

 Getting the Right Coffee

-One particular Sunday morning, Magdalena went out with her parents to do the groceries.
-On their way back to home, they stopped at a drive-thru coffee shop to get some drinks.
-As they were on the ordering screen, Magdalena got a text from her sister, asking her for a coffee.
-Unfortunately, she did not elaborate on how she would like her coffee.
+One Sunday morning, Magdalena went grocery shopping with her parents.
+On their way home, the family stopped at a local coffee shop to get some drinks.
+As they waited at the ordering screen, Magdalena got a text from her sister, asking her for a coffee.
+Unfortunately, she did not elaborate on how she would like her coffee and now she will not respond to calls or texts.

 Magdalena's sister asking for a coffee in a text message

-Magdalena knows her sister always asks for an American.
-However, she does not know if she likes it black, or if she puts any kind of milk in it.
-On top of that, she does not know whether to sweeten it or not!
-Since they are already in line, and there are people waiting behind them, Magdalena is short on time.
-Magdalena will have to make a guess on how her sister would like her coffee.
+Magdalena knows her sister usually gets an Americano, but she does not know if she likes it black or with milk or sweetener.
+Since they are already in line and there are people waiting behind them, there is no time to waste!
+Magdalena will have to guess how her sister would like her coffee.

 Ordering screen applet asking for the details about the american coffee Magdalena is about to order

 There are two options for the coffee, normal and decaf.
-It is also possible to add either whole, skim, soy, or almond milk (or no milk at all).
-Finally, it can be sweetened with regular sugar, raw sugar, stevia, or unsweetened.
-What are the chances that Magdalena randomly orders the coffee exactly as her sister would have liked?
+It is also possible to add whole, skim, soy, or almond milk (or no milk at all).
+Finally, the beverage can be sweetened with regular sugar, raw sugar, or stevia, or it can come unsweetened.
+What are the chances that Magdalena randomly orders the coffee exactly the way her sister likes it?

 Discussion